alexpos/wpq/_posts/2012-11-03-my-site-is-slow-how-can-i-speed-it-up.md

 tags: [ config ]
 layout: post
 title: "My site is slow.
 How can I speed it up?"
-tweet: "Slow site: use http://wordpress.org/extend/plugins/w3-total-cache/ http://www.maxcdn.com/ and a better theme"
+tweet: "Slow #wordpress site: use http://wordpress.org/extend/plugins/w3-total-cache/ http://www.maxcdn.com/ and a better theme"
 ---

 Performace matters.
 Every second your site loads, more visitors will leave your site.
 What can you do?